RestAuth/server/doc/install/upgrade.rst

 MySQL
 +++++
-Use the following SQL command:
+Use the following SQL commands:

 .. code-block:: sql

    ALTER TABLE Groups_group ADD UNIQUE (name, service_id);

+After that, run the ``syncdb`` command of :doc:`/bin/restauth-manage` to create the new indices.

 PostgreSQL
 ++++++++++